Episode 144. Crazy News Stories from 'The Times' Publication

 August 22nd, 1925.

-Pancake loving turtle, a family heirloom, kidnapped from home that he's visited for years.
+Pancake-loving turtle, a family heirloom, kidnapped from home that he's visited for years.

-Miss Edward Raynor's pet turtle, which came to her backdoor every day in spring and summer for four years to get pancakes made by a recipe known to her family for 200 years, has been kidnapped and advertised as lost in the current issue of The Brookhaven Advance.
+Miss Edward Raynor's pet turtle, which came to her back door every day in spring and summer for four years to get pancakes, made by a recipe known to her family for 200 years, has been kidnapped and advertised as lost in the current issue of the Brookhaven Advance.

 Just a bit of backstory lore there for everyone.

-These ancient 200-year-old recipe.
+200-year-old recipe.

-It really does sound like uh the intro like an intro from like great Game of Thrones is like one of those uh new those uh ne those like neo-medieval novels where it's like you know they describe the dinner for like four paragraphs, and then they're like, Oh, everyone got slaughtered, by the way.
+It's sort of like one of those neo-medieval novels where it's like, you know, they describe the dinner for like four paragraphs and then they're like, oh, everyone got slaughtered, by the way.

 Anyways, moving on, the food was so delicious.